Bo Levi Mitchell: 2024: CFL passing yards leader

-2025
+2025: Repeat as CFL passing yards leader

 In the team's third game of the 2025 season, against the Montreal Alouettes, Mitchell earned his 100th win as a CFL starting quarterback.
 He became the fastest quarterback to do so, accomplishing the feat in 144 starts, which bettered Ron Lancaster's 100 wins in 149 starts.
 Mitchell's 100th win also moved him into a tie for ninth on the CFL all-time list with Matt Dunigan.
 On July 4, 2025, against the Toronto Argonauts, he surpassed 40,000 career passing yards in the team's 51–38 win, becoming the 11th player in league history to accomplish the feat.
 In the same game, he also threw five touchdowns for the third time in his career.
 On August 2, 2025, Mitchell passed Doug Flutie for ninth all-time in career passing yards.

 Mitchell finished the 2025 season completing 428 of 626 passes (68.4%) for 5,296 yards, 36 touchdowns, and 11 interceptions.
 He led the CFL in completions, passing attempts, passing yards and passing touchdowns for the second straight season, setting career highs in completions, attempts, and passing touchdowns.
 He was also the Terry Evanshen Trophy winner and a CFL East All-Star for the second consecutive year.
 Hamilton finished the season in first place in the East Division with an 11–7 record, and lost in the East Final to the Alouettes by a score of 19–16.
+Mitchell, who was set to become a free agent, signed a two-year contract with the Tiger-Cats on December 11, 2025.

+2026

+Through the first four games of the 2026 season, Mitchell threw for 1,107 yards, nine touchdowns, and one interception, including a five-passing-touchdown game for the fourth time in his career.
+During the fourth game of that stretch against the Blue Bombers on July 5, 2026, Mitchell was taken off the field in an ambulance in the third quarter after being sacked by Jake Ceresna.
+Mitchell had ankle surgery the next day, and was placed on the six-game injured list on July 8.